 Shoes were made from animal hides, silk,

 brocades, taffeta, and satin.
 Here are some examples of what foot wear would have looked like.
+The image below is a style that would have been worn.

 Head wear has always been an important part of fashion all through the ages.
 Right up until the 1960s when fashionable hats were not as popular.
 Head wear in modern times are worn for more practical purposes ie: to keep sun and rain of our heads and to keep us warm.
 That's not to say fashion hats aren't popular in certain fashion genres.